SpudMonkey7k/neopets-AIO-Fix/README.md

 8. head to https://neopets.com/vsilogin.phtml (old login page) to login.
 > Note that you will need to disable your 2fa to login via IE.
 9. Once logged in, head to https://neopets.com/games/classic.phtml to go to the game library.
 > Note that the pages of the website that use the new layout will not work properly, but any page that still uses the old layout will work.
+> >  If IE freezes trying to load Neopets, please remove neopets from Compatibility Settings!

 **NeoPass**